Skip to main content

 Task Force on Equity in Music & Entertainment (TFEME) Report

-The purpose of the Task Force on Equity in Music & Entertainment (TFEME) was to make recommendations to the Mayor and the Common Council that would improve upon Madison’s reputation as a music and entertainment hub that offers a welcoming environment for all of residents and visitors
+The purpose of the TFEME was to make recommendations to the Mayor and the Common Council.
+The recommendations should improve on Madison’s reputation as a music and entertainment hub that offers a welcoming environment for all residents and visitors

-The TFEME report accepted by the Common Council in 2019 included 31 recommendations aimed to increase access to Hip Hop and all genres of music, build our music infrastructure, and support artists.
-In accordance with these recommendations, an Economic Impact Analysis was completed in 2021.
-Currently the consultant firm Sound Diplomacy is undertaking regulatory assessment, comparative analysis, and producing an action plan to build an inclusive music ecosystem.
-Among other recommendations, the City Department of Civil Rights is currently working on developing an anti-bias, bi-cultural, and cross-cultural training for all music venues to improve their services and hiring practices.
+The TFEME report was accepted by the Common Council in 2019.
+It included 31 recommendations that aim to increase access to Hip Hop and all genres of music, build our music infrastructure, and support artists.
+Based on these recommendations, an Economic Impact Analysis was completed in 2021.
+The consultant firm Sound Diplomacy is working on an action plan to build an inclusive music ecosystem.
+The City Department of Civil Rights is developing an anti-bias, bi-cultural, and cross-cultural training for all music venues.
+The training is intended to improve their services and hiring practices.

 Contact